-If you are familiar with Selenium, then you’ve got Appium covered.
-An Appium test is pretty much the same as a Selenium test: They use the same WebDriver, and DesiredCapabilities is used the same way.
+Appium is very similar to Selenium.
+An Appium test is very similar as a Selenium test: Both use the same WebDriver, and DesiredCapabilities is used the same way.
 Configuring an application to run on Appium has a lot of similarities to Selenium — for example, those DesiredCapabilities.
-We’ll configure a sample test later in this article.

-In order to take advantage of Testdroid infrastructure, devices and testing capabilities, we’ve created some Testdroid Desired Capabilities.
-When running your Appium tests from client-side some of these desired capabilities are mandatory and some are additional ones:
+In order to take advantage of Bitbar Testing infrastructure, devices and testing capabilities, additional Desired Capabilities have been introduced.
+When running your Appium tests from client-side some of these desired capabilities are mandatory and some not:

-You can also use some desired capabilities as environment variables.
-For example, username and password can be fetched from your local environment and doesn’t need to be replicated with the test script:
+Some desired capabilities can be used as environment variables.
+For example, username and password can be fetched from your local environment and don’t need to be replicated in the test script:

 String testdroid_username = env.get("TESTDROID_USERNAME"); String testdroid_password = env.get("TESTDROID_PASSWORD");

-See the Desired Capabilities documentation for the complete list of capabilities available for Appium.
+See the Appium desired capabilities documentation for the complete list of capabilities available for Appium.